Christmas Bird Counts

 The annual Canal count will take place on Saturday, January 25th.
 Details about the event can be found here.

-The 27th season of Project FeederWatch extends from November 2013-early April 2014.
+Project FeederWatch extends from November - April.
 Anyone with an interest in birds and nature is invited to help us all learn more about our favorite birds and to become a “citizen scientist.”
 The cost is $15 which will provide you with: